 - Cranky Baby: If your baby is suffering from hives, he may appear to be fussier and crankier than usual.
 This is because of the itching that may cause extreme discomfort to the baby.

-How Does An Allergy Trigger Hives in Infants?
+How Does an Allergy Trigger Hives in Infants?

 As soon as a baby comes in contact with an allergen, the body reacts immediately by releasing histamine.
 Histamine is released by the mast cells in the bloodstream, and when it gets accumulated under the skin, it starts leaking from the blood vessels.
 The released and accumulated fluid forms puddles under the skin that gets transformed into rashes of various shapes and sizes.
 Histamine flows through the bloodstream, and this is why it may appear and disappear from various parts of the skin.
-This may continue till the histamine clears up from the bloodstream, this may depend on the severity of allergy and the amount of histamine caused due to it.
+This may continue till the histamine clears up from the bloodstream, this may depend on the severity of the allergy and the amount of histamine caused due to it.

 How is Hives Diagnosed in Babies?